 - Utilizing technology: Despite all of the extremely unfortunate consequences of COVID-19, one silver lining is that we have amazing technology available today that allows many of us to stay connected, even when we’re apart.
 Real estate is no exception to this rule.
 Already, even in the short time since the virus turned life upside down, agents have made effective strides toward making virtual showings of homes available in more detail than ever before.
 Potential buyers can view pictures, descriptions, and a video tour of a property in which they have interest – all from the comfort of their own home.
 If interested in a more in-depth tour, the agent can provide a personal tour for the buyer in which the agent alone goes to the home and provides the buyer with a personal video tour, answering questions and providing details along the way.
 Some brokers and agents are even allowing for remote online closings with electronic signatures – although this will of course differ depending upon technological capability and the rules in specific communities.

 - The market in your area: It is certainly well worth your time to speak to an agent who knows your community well about the market you your particular area.
 Although the entire country has been affected by the virus, different markets have been impacted more significantly than others.
 If your home is in an area where the market is particularly slow right now, consider taking this opportunity, if you are able, to wait to sell your home until the market bounces back.
 Use the time instead to declutter and reorganize, or to take on home improvement projects that will ultimately increase the value of your home so that when you are ready to sell, you will be in a great position to do so.
+If you’re determined to sell, in the current environment it will be more important than ever to find an agent who knows the community, especially if you’re selling in an area that requires Water Well installations.

 In these challenging and uncertain times, we all find ourselves in unexpected situations that we could never have anticipated.
 It can be difficult to know how to move forward, but one thing is certain.
 The best way to move forward is together.
 At GayRealEstate.com, we’re here for you.
 Please let us know how we can help.